harvard-lil/capstone/capstone/capweb/templates/docs/04_specs_and_reference/01_glossary.md

 # Command Line {: id="def-command-line" }
 A textual interface for interacting with a computer.
-Rather than interacting with the system through windows and mouse clicks, commands are typed and output is rendered in its textual form.
-On mac, the default Command Line program is Terminal.
-On Windows, the program is cmd.exe.
+Rather than interacting with the system through windows and mouse clicks, the user types commands and output is rendered in textual form.
+On a Mac, the default command-line program is Terminal.
+On Windows, the program is `cmd.exe`.

 # curl {: id="def-curl" }